lupyuen/lupyuen.github.io/src/boot.md

 # BL602 Boot2 Bootloader

-Let's ponder what happens when we flash to BL602 the firmware that we have built.
+Let's ponder what happens when we flash to BL602 the firmware that we have built...

-(Let's call it the __Application Firmware__)
+(We'll call it the __Application Firmware__)

 _Sounds easy!
 We transfer the Application Firmware from our computer to BL602 (over USB)..._